 Description

-This pretty in pink rosé spritz is the perfect refreshing, light taste of summer.
-Packed with pink gin and Chambord then topped with rosé prosecco and pink lemonade, it makes a fab party cocktail your guests will love.
+This pretty in pink gin rosé spritz is a gorgeously refreshing cocktail, fabulous for hosting.
+Packed with pink gin and Chambord, then topped with rosé prosecco and pink lemonade, it makes a fab party cocktail that’s easy to scale up.
+Make them even MORE special and serve them with a gorgeous strawberry rosé ice cube!

-This recipe makes one cocktail, but it’s easy to scale.
+This recipe makes one cocktail, but it’s easy to scale up.

 Ingredients